The White Shadow (TV series): In popular culture

 In January 1984, the Beastie Boys played an unreleased song "Where's The White Shadow" on The Scott and Gary Show on the New York City public-access channel.

-The animated show by Aaron McGruder, The Boondocks, had a character whom Huey called the White Shadow.
+Aaron McGruder's animated series, The Boondocks, featured a character whom main character Huey Freeman called the White Shadow.
 He claimed to be a government agent sent to spy on Huey, but was only ever seen by Huey, causing Huey to believe he may just be a figment of his imagination.
-He only had two appearances, the first being in "The Real" and in the last episode of season 3 "It's Going Down".
+He only had two appearances, "The Real" and "It's Going Down".

+In the Seinfeld episode "The Summer of George", George mentions the show while surfing channels at Jerry's apartment.

+In an episode of the HBO series Winning Time: The Rise of the Lakers Dynasty, Magic Johnson (Quincy Isaiah) mentions he watches the show.